-All work has been completed for the parks identified in the first phase of this project.
-With regards to phase 2, work has concluded on Canal Varick Light Park, Sarah D. Roosevelt/Hester Street Playground, Washington Market Comfort Station and Allen Street/Pike Street Mall.
-Punch list work on James Madison Plaza has been delayed and is now scheduled to begin in the summer of 2015.
+All work has been completed on Canal Varick Light Park, Sarah D. Roosevelt/Hester Street Playground, Washington Market and Allen Street/Pike Street Mall.
+The contractor on James Madison Plaza is in the process of obtaining the necessary permits for sidewalk closure so that punch list work can be completed which would conclude all work to be performed on that project.

 Work on Collect Pondis not complete, but the park has been open to the public.
-New York City Department of Environmental Protection is repairing of a collapsed sewer section at the north end of the park.
-The New York City Department of Parks and Recreation's (NYCDPR) contractor will complete pavement work once the sewer repair is completed.
+New York City Department of

+Environmental Protection completed corrective work on the collapsed sewer section.
+The contractor is currently performing pavement work and planting work is expected to be completed in the fall.